JavaDaemon/picnic-highscore/README.md

 Implementing the client
 -----------------------
-To interract with the highscore, all you have to do is send HTTP requests to it's location on your webserver.
+To interract with the highscore, all you have to do is send HTTP requests to its location on your webserver.
 Make sure to specify the request type.

 ### GET ###